zefr0x/krunner-zoom/README.md

 passcode=SoMEseCrEtTExT489
 ```
 ## Join saved meetins
+> The key words are different depending on the language so check the list bellow.
 1. Type the keyword `zm` in KRunner.
 2. type `<Space>` and search in your meeting list.
 3. Click `<Enter>` the join the meeting.
 4. Also you are able use the actions to copy the meeting id, passcode or uri.

 ## Join meeting directly with the id.
+> The key words are different depending on the language so check the list bellow.
 1. Type the keyword `zm` in KRunner.
 2. type `<Space>` and then type the meeting id.
 3. Click `<Enter>` to join the meeting.

 ## Load your config
+> The key words are different depending on the language so check the list bellow.

 If you edited your meetings list you are able to load the changes whitout restarting the plugin.
 1. Type the keyword `zm` in KRunner.
 2. type `<Space>` and then type `update`.
 3. You should get a success message.

+# Key words list
+The key words are different form laguage to another so check the list bellow to find the appropriate key words for you.
+- English
+    1. `zm`
+    2. `update`
+- ...
+    1. `zm`
+    2. `update`